atyrin/kbtqa-plugin/readme.md

 KGP from stable/dev and experimental channels.
 AGP from google repo.
 KSP and Dokka from maven central.

-# Updates
+# Installation and Updates

-Add `https://raw.githubusercontent.com/atyrin/kbtqa-plugin/refs/heads/main/repository/updatePlugins.xml` as a plugin repository.
+1. Add `https://raw.githubusercontent.com/atyrin/kbtqa-plugin/refs/heads/main/repository/updatePlugins.xml` as a plugin repository.
+2. In the Plugins → Marketplace you will see the plugin in the end of the list.
+3. It will also automatically get the plugin updates.